facebookresearch/llm-speedrunner/README.md

 - Clearly tracks all artifacts produced by the scientist at each stage (see workspaces design below)
 - Plays nicely with Slurm

 ### The core science loop
 To maximize flexibility and speed early on, the scientist experimentation loop for each task, e.g. speedrunning nanoGPT, is implemented in its own script, e.g. `climb_nanogpt.py`.

 The core science loop in each script is implemented via a subclass of ScienceRunner (e.g. `NanoGPTClimber`) implements a `run(n_iterations: int)` method, which executes the scientist loop several times.

 While the core run logic can currently be free-form, we plan to fork ScienceRunner into two variations:
-- `BaseScienceRunner` will remain unstructured in its run logic
+- `ScienceRunner` will remain unstructured in its run logic
-- `ScienceRunner`, which inherits from `BaseScienceRunner`, will follow a structured sequence of steps corresponding to the common stages above, with some freedom around how often they are each run and parallelized per iteration.
+- `BoNScienceRunner`, which inherits from `ScienceRunner`, follows a set, structured sequence of steps corresponding to the common stages above, with freedom around how often they are each run and parallelized per iteration.
+In particular, a batch of N hypotheses can be generated in a single iteration, and a `selection_metric` can be defined via the `ExperimentConfig` passed into the runner in order to select the best hypothesis found so far.
+This hypothesis is then used as the starting point for the the next iteration of the science loop.

-In particular, one possible design is to abstract ideation and implementation strategies under subclasses of general `Ideator` and `Implementer` classes.
-The modules `core.ideators` and `core.implementers` can then act as central registries for Ideator and Implementer subclasses, making it easy to define combinations of ideator and implementer strategies in the hydra config.
+In the `BoNScienceRunner`, ideation and implementation are handled by instances of the `Ideator` and `Implementer` classes respectively, which all subclass `Agent` (see the Agent section below).
+The modules `core.ideators` and `core.implementers` serve as central registries for Ideator and Implementer subclasses, making it easy to define combinations of ideator and implementer strategies, which can all be set with a single line in the top-level hydra config.
+Moreover, the `BoNScienceRunner` also receives a simple instance of `Agent` (under the `assistant` property), which is used for handling one-off LLM queries.

 #### Why explict modules?
 Having explicit implementations for `Ideator` and `Implementer` variants is useful, as these strategies will be valuable to run in isolation, either for the purposes of evaluation (per-stage evals) or for handling independent endpoints in downstream integrations (e.g. giving Metamate an "ideation" or "experiment implementation" skill).